tsuneko/Reflex-Advanced-Notifications/README.md

 # I removed Advanced Notifications from the Steam Workshop due to the "Timer" controversy in the Reflex community

+The code provided can be used, if you rename the file to "advnotif" and use it as a local mod.
+Although I have provided the mod here, please do not use it in competitive play (... if anyone still plays anyhow).

+# About

 Adds similar functionality to [Kytö's Timestamps](https://steamcommunity.com/sharedfiles/filedetails/?id=789028269) (which appears to have also been removed from the workshop) but with easier to configure settings (visual widgets menu rather than cvars) and more features.
 However, Advanced Notifications is designed only for 1v1 and will not tell you when your teammates take items.

 Features: